nhsengland/datascience/docs/our_work/diabetic_retinopathy.md

 Around 93% of people in NWL attended their screening in the last 27 months.

-This blanket screening results in millions of GP appointments annually, placing significant strain on healthcare resources
+This blanket screening results in millions of GP appointments annually, placing significant strain on healthcare resources.git

 ## Our Solution
 This project is research based.
 The Data Science team are using some statistical/economical/data science/ML techniques to find these risk factors.
 If anything substantial is found, it could be used as a basis for further research, a report and could influence an updated screening policy.